 The criminally conservative Braveheart is a tough sell in 2015, although it plainly isn’t so tough for director-star Mel Gibson.
 For all the damage he has done to both his own reputation and, more importantly, human progress in the ensuing decades, he is a passionate filmmaker, and in all three of his directed features, his love for cinema shows through.
 Questionable, problematic love that tends to hurt his films as much as it helps them, but a bastardized form of love nonetheless.
 In Braveheart, you find love in the luminous, misty myth cinematography by John Toll – which captures Scotland as it exists in myth more than reality and does the lion’s share of the work to overcome the film’s relentless problems with historical accuracy.
 You find love in Gibson’s grossly fetishistic, awestruck joy to observe men in the primal ballet of hacking limbs away from one another.
 You find love in his bald, open-hearted treatment of the Wars of Scottish Independence through the lens of a grandstanding 1950s Douglas Sirk melodrama, where any and all emotions are excuses to lose oneself to inhibition.
 Mel Gibson is many things, but he is not a cautious man, nor a cautious director.
 A Mel Gibson film goes big, or it goes home.
 Continue reading

 It is said that the best horror films traffic in the slithering, slimy replacement of the mundane by the uncanny.
 True, to some extent, but the best of the best posit something more.
 Take 1974’s The Texas Chainsaw Massacre by Tobe Hooper, a work that posits the mundane as the uncanny, locating a world where the mundane regions of American society were the most uncanny.
 A world where mundane and innocent society never really existed except in the romantic dreams of the American imagination.
-A world where everyday life is actually an uncanny void of demonic activity just waiting to swallow goodness and human life up whole.
+A world where everyday life is actually an uncanny abyss of demonic activity just waiting to swallow goodness and human life up whole.
 Continue reading

 A Brian De Palma double-feature this week on Midnight Screenings.